Benedictine Spread

 Preparation

-• Slice the baguette, place the slices on a tray and drizzle with a little olive oil.
+Slice the baguette into thin slices.
+Place them on a baking tray and drizzle lightly with olive oil.

-• Wash the spring onions, remove the ends and add them to the food processor, together with the cream cheese, dill and mayonnaise.
+Wash the spring onions, remove the ends and chop them coarsely.

 Method